Course Outline

 Introduction to Domain-Driven Design for Government

-• Principles and motivations behind DDD for government applications
+• Principles and motivations behind Domain-Driven Design (DDD)

-• Identifying core, supporting, and generic subdomains within government workflows
+• Identifying core, supporting, and generic subdomains within government operations

 Strategic Design and Bounded Contexts for Government

-• Defining bounded contexts and their responsibilities in public sector environments
+• Defining bounded contexts and their responsibilities in public sector applications

-• Context mapping and integration patterns tailored for government systems
+• Context mapping and integration patterns for efficient interdepartmental collaboration

 • Managing teams, organizational boundaries, and data ownership within government agencies